Are you getting a new dog or thinking about it? We're so excited for you and we know you'll give your new companion a great, loving home.

 Don't get a puppy from a pet store

 Despite what they may tell you, most pet stores do sell puppy mill puppies.
-Unless the store is helping place homeless pups by sourcing animals from local animal shelters, you have to be very careful about pet stores' link to puppy mills.
+Unless the store is "puppy-friendly" by sourcing homeless pups from local animal shelters, you have to be very careful about pet stores' link to puppy mills.

 Don't believe promises that puppies are "home-raised" or "family-raised"